Photo credit: Hermes Rivera

 Surrogacy and human trafficking: it happened here.

-There’s been so much reporting on the situation in Crete this past week.
+There was much reporting on the situation in Crete in 2023.
 I did eight media interviews in five days.
 My phone ran hot.
 I’ve had to see my face lit up by bright lights for early morning television.

 Everyone is understandably worried about the Australian intended parents impacted by the scandal.
 Parents waiting to meet their babies, or worried about embryos stored at the clinic.
 And we’re worried about the babies.
 Their welfare, their parentage and their right to be cared for by their parents.